code-dipanshuRaj/chat-server-in-C/README.md

 A simple yet powerful **multi-client chat system** implemented in C using **POSIX sockets**.
 The project demonstrates core concepts of **network programming**, including connection handling, concurrency, and message broadcasting.

-This was one of my first hands-on projects in networking, and it helped me build a deeper understanding of **TCP communication, multiplexing with `select()`, and socket lifecycle management**.
+This was one of my first hands-on projects in networking, and it helped me build a deeper understanding of **TCP communication, multiplexing with `epoll`, and socket lifecycle management**.

 ---